minetest-go/mapcleaner/readme.md

 * Prepare a `mapcleaner_protect.txt` file with protected nodenames and place it in the world folder (see section below)
 * Optionally: configure the `mapcleaner.json` file with start/end positions
 * Start the `mapcleaner` binary in your world directory
+* Wait a few hours or days (depending on world-size, range-limits and cpu/io-speed)

 # Configuration files